CompuTec/processforce-docs/current/user-guide/system-initialzation/general-settings/inventory-tab.md

 **Inspection interval** – a period between consecutive inspections.
 After each period, an alert about the Inspection is activated.

 **Manual Issue Type, Backflush Issue Type** – consumption rules during manual picking and backflushing when the Batch status is locked and/or non-accessible.
-You can find information about it here **ADD LINK**.
+You can find information about it here <!-- TODO: Add Link -->.

 **Default Batch Status for SAP Business One and ProcessForce receipt documents**: